A guide to day tripping to the capital of the United Arab Emirates while staying in Dubai

 If you are seeking to self-tour in Abu Dhabi, all you will need to arrange is getting yourself by public or private transport to Abu Dhabi or arrange a hire car.

-Note the bus will take you to the central bus station in Abu Dhabi, Al Wadha; all the tourist attractions we have set out here are quite spread out over the city so you will then need to take local bus services, or several taxis to jump between the various sightseeing destinations.
+Note the Intercity Bus will take you to the central bus station in Abu Dhabi, Al Wadha; all the tourist attractions we have set out here are quite spread out over the city, so you will then need to take local bus services (and get yourself a Hafilat card) or several taxis to jump between the various sightseeing destinations.